anicolson/DeepXi/README.md

 -->

-Deep Xi has been updated to Tensorflow 2!
+Deep Xi has been updated to TensorFlow 2!
 ====

 Deep Xi: *A Deep Learning Approach to *A Priori* SNR Estimation.*